chhuang-one/sqxclib/doc/SqConsole.md

 ## Define a new command

-define MyCommandValue that has two options - '--help' and '--quiet'
+define 'mycommand' that has two options - '--help' and '--quiet'

 #### 1. define value of command